Connect with others who understand.

 Amyloidosis is a condition in which abnormal proteins, called amyloids, build up in your organs and tissues.
 This can disrupt normal function and lead to various symptoms, including issues with balance.

-Here are some ways amyloidosis can cause balance problems:
+Here are some ways amyloidosis can cause balance problems.

 Nerve Damage

-Different types of amyloidosis can cause nerve damage.
-These include hereditary transthyretin amyloidosis (hATTR), AL amyloidosis (amyloid light chain or primary amyloidosis), and AA amyloidosis (secondary amyloidosis).
-Nerve damage can lead to symptoms like tingling, numbness, weakness, and difficulty with balance.
+Different types of amyloidosis can cause nerve damage, including hereditary transthyretin amyloidosis (hATTR), amyloid light-chain amyloidosis (AL amyloidosis or primary amyloidosis), and AA amyloidosis (secondary amyloidosis).

 Hypotension and Dizziness